rayoub/rupee/results/benchmarks/README.md

 Subset of d437 that includes all domains for which mTM returns greater than or equal to 100 SCOP 2.07 domain results.

-#### scop_d100

-Subset of d360 including the first 100 domains.
-Used for development testing.

-#### scop_d50

-Subset of d360 including the first 50 domains.
-Used for development testing.
+### Against CATHEDRAL

 #### cath_d100

-CATH superfamily representatives of the 100 most diverse CATH superfamilies in CATH v4.1
+CATH superfamily representatives of the 100 most diverse CATH superfamilies in CATH v4.1.

 #### cath_d99